Davidtttt/Autonom_rcbil/README.md

 The system consists of four main components:

 1. **Data Collection** - Collect training data by manually driving the car.
-2. **Data Preprocessing** - Process images with rotation, cropping, and contrast enhancement.
+2. **Data Preprocessing** - Process images with rotation, cropping, and advanced line detection techniques.
 3. **Model Training** - Train a neural network model on the preprocessed data.
 4. **Autonomous Driving** - Use the trained model to drive the car autonomously.